 - Elemental (such as found in amalgams)

 - Inorganic (exposure usually occurs through occupations)

 - Organic (exposed through diet, such as eating fish)

-While WHO reports the highest risk from mercury occurs through diet or occupational exposure, it does recommend a “phase down” in the use of elemental mercury.
+While the WHO reports the highest risk from mercury occurs through diet or occupational exposure, it does recommend a “phase down” in the use of elemental mercury.

 It is estimated that amalgam is approximately 50% mercury, which makes some people wonder if amalgam can do more harm than good.
-But the Food and Drug Administration (FDA) considers amalgam fillings safe for adults and children over six years of age.
+However the Food and Drug Administration (FDA) considers amalgam fillings safe for adults and children over six years of age.

 The FDA insists that the amount of mercury released is low and falls below what the Environmental Protection Agency (EPA) considers safe.